Negotiate with Love

-"Negotiate with Love" is the lead single taken from Rachel Stevens' second album, Come and Get it.
-The track was written by Anders Wollbeck, Mattias Lindblom, Xyloman, Miriam Nervo, and Olivia Nervo aka The Nervo Twins.
+"Negotiate with Love" is a song by English singer Rachel Stevens.
+It was released on 28 March 2005 as the lead single from her second studio album, Come and Get It (2005).
+The track was written by Anders Wollbeck, Mattias Lindblom, Xyloman and the Nervo Twins.
 It was produced by Anders Wollbeck, Mattias Lindblom and Pete Hofmann.

 Release

 "Negotiate with Love" was released on 28 March 2005.
-The single sold more than 12,500 copies in its first week, peaking at number 10 on the UK Singles Chart, giving Stevens her fourth top-10 hit.
+The single peaked at number 10 on the UK Singles Chart.

 Music video

 In the video, Stevens enters her flat and six clones of her are seen destroying anything that reminds her of her previous boyfriend.
 She even attempts to play golf on the table with some of his figurines.
 Her wardrobe in the video is a navy skirt and suit jacket.
 During the first chorus, Stevens removes the jacket revealing a pink sweater.
 The video, shot in London, was directed by Harvey and Carolyn, produced by Kate Phillips and commissioned by Cynthia Lole.